Services

 Parent-Child Relationships

 In the async context we are forced to use Arc<Self>, but often times we want a parent-child relationship where if both parties contain an Arc reference to the other it creates a circular loop.
-For this case, there is a handy helper called LazyWeak.
+For this case, we can use std::sync::Weak and std::sync::Arc::new_cyclic().

 pub struct Parent {